 Jobs in Psychopharmacology: Exploring Career Opportunities

-Ready to take your career to the next level?
+Ready to take your psychology career to the next level?
 Become a prescribing psychologist and make a lasting impact on mental health.
-Take the first step with the New Mexico State University (NMSU) Global Campus.
+Take the next step at NMSU Global Campus.

-With a Master of Science in Clinical Psychopharmacology from New Mexico State University (NMSU) Global Campus, you’ll have the opportunity to make a tangible difference in the lives of others.
+With a Master of Science in Clinical Psychopharmacology (MSCP) from New Mexico State University (NMSU) Global Campus, you’ll have the opportunity to make a tangible difference in the lives of others.

 In this article, we’ll explore different career paths and job opportunities when earning this master’s degree.